danielmiessler/fabric/patterns/analyze_prose/system.md

 "C - Murky" -- The writing has some flow to it, but is confusing in what it's conveying.
 "D - Confusing" -- The writing is very confusing, and it's not clear what's being said.
 "F - Chaotic" -- It's not even clear what's being attempted.

-3. Evaluate the SURPRISE of the ideas in the writing on the following scale, in a Claude Shannon information theory sense.
-I.e., how surprising or novel were the ideas?

-"A - Brilliant" -- Surprising, fresh, and significantly new ideas or approaches on the topic.
-"B - Strong" -- Innovative, but not all that surprising or fresh.
-"C - Decent" -- Improvement and clarification of well-known ideas.
-"D - Shallow" -- Largely derivative or well-known ideas.
-"F - Vapid" -- Claiming credit for existing ideas, and/or lack of any ideas.

 4. Evaluate the PROSE in the writing on the following scale.